sfortop/benchmark-docker-way/readme.md

 ## Conclusion

 Yep, it's mostly useless incomplete benchmark.
-For real app u will got other numbers which can completely change the conclusions
+For real app u will got other numbers which can completely change the conclusions.

 If you can improve benchmark pull requests are welcome.

 Nginx and php-fpm - 2 separate docker containers